 And what will you see?
 Half of the pixels, something like 2000…

-… The true question is thus “Why should we pay an unknown –but presumably high- price or wait five to ten years for these 4K pictures from which we will never truly benefit?”
+… The right question is thus, “Why should we pay an unknown –but presumably high- price or wait five to ten years for these 4K pictures from which we will never truly benefit?”

 The last question we will review:

 Why should I go digital?

 The goal is “to make profits,” but how?
 “Make the difference” is the motto of all successful marketing strategies.